 What Scholarships Does Oberlin Offer?

-As part of that commitment, Oberlin also awards generous merit-based scholarships.
-We review all admitted students for merit scholarships; no separate application materials are required.
+Oberlin meets 100% of demonstrated financial need through a combination of need-based aid and generous merit scholarships.
+We review all admitted students for merit scholarships automatically; no separate application is required.

 Merit-Based Awards